argumentcomputer/.github/profile/README.md

 # Our Products

 ## Lurk
-Lurk is a programming language build for the domain of zero-knowledge proofs.
+Lurk is a programming language built for the domain of zero-knowledge proofs.

+[```lurk```](https://github.com/argumentcomputer/lurk) is the newest and most performant implementation of Lurk, built on Plonky3 and [Sphinx](https://github.com/argumentcomputer/sphinx) (our friendly fork of SP1).
+It supports expression evaluation, proof of correct evaluation, and proof verification on a highly performant STARK backend.

+[```lurk-beta```](https://github.com/argumentcomputer/lurk-beta) is the beta implementation of Lurk in Rust targetting Nova and SuperNova, which generates binaries via ```rustc```.
+The Rust implementation supports expression evaluation, proof of correct evaluation, and proof verification, with our SuperNova backend, [Arecibo](https://github.com/argumentcomputer/arecibo). ```lurk-beta``` also provides preliminary support for WASM.

-[```lurk-lisp```](https://github.com/argumentcomputer/lurk-lisp) is a Common Lisp reference implementation of Lurk.
+[```lurk-lisp```](https://github.com/argumentcomputer/lurk-lisp) was an early reference implementation of Lurk Alpha.
 This implementation only supports expression evaluation.
 The [language specification](https://github.com/argumentcomputer/lurk-lisp/blob/master/spec/v0-1.md) lives in this repo, and the implementation provided there aims for simplicity and demonstration of the intended semantics without the proving tools of ```lurk-rs```.

-[```lurk-rs```](https://github.com/argumentcomputer/lurk-rs) is the Rust implementation of Lurk, which generates binaries via ```rustc```.
-The Rust implementation supports expression evaluation, proof of correct evaluation, and proof verification. ```lurk-rs``` also provides preliminary support for WASM.

 ### Disclaimer
 **DISCLAIMER:** Lurk is an early research-stage language.
 Do not use Lurk in production environments or anywhere else that security is necessary.